The Ultimate Guide to Grandma Camp

 How Long Should Camp Be?

 Again, this answer is definitely up to you.
 However, we do have a few suggestions for determining the right amount of time for you and your grandchildren.
+Some of the more important things to think about would be budget, your energy level, the attention spans of your grandchildren, etc.

 Should Parents Be Involved in Grandma Camp?